Plasma ProfilingNational facility

 Circulating Carnosine Dipeptidase 1 Associates with Weight Loss and Poor Prognosis in Gastrointestinal Cancer.
 P Arner et al, PLoS ONE, 2015.

 Heat differentiated complement factor profiling.
-Hamsten et al, J of Proteomics, 2015.
+Hamsten et al, Journal of Proteomics, 2015.

 Affinity proteomics within rare diseases: a BIO-NMD study for blood biomarkers of muscular dystrophies.
 B Ayoglu et al, EMBO Mol Med, 2014.

 Identification of Candidate Serum Proteins for Classifying Well-Differentiated Small Intestinal Neuroendocrine Tumors.
 S Darmanis et al, PLoS ONE, 2013.